The Best Italian Restaurants In Philadelphia

 Wm.
 Mulherin's Sons

 Wm.
-Mulherin’s Sons looks like a house in the Catskills that Tom Brady owns.
-The part boutique hotel, part restaurant has big, round wood tables and a fireplace in the middle of the dining room.
-They also have some great outdoor seating for groups, whether you're sitting in the street or in their garden that feels straight out of a scene from Downtown Abbey.
-And on top of just looking really nice, the cocktails and Italian food are also excellent.
-There are lots of things to choose from, but what they do best are pasta like lobster gnocchi and Neapolitan pizzas—especially the double margarita pizza topped with both mozzarella and burrata.
+Mulherin’s Sons looks like a house in the Catskills that Martha Stewart owns.
+The part-boutique hotel, part-restaurant in Fishtown has big wooden tables and a fireplace in the middle of the dining room.
+They also have some great outdoor seating for groups, whether you're sitting on the sidewalk or in the garden that feels straight out of a scene from Downtown Abbey.
+On top of just looking really nice, the cocktails and Italian food are also excellent.
+There are lots of things to choose from, but what they do best are pastas like the braised beef cheek agnolotti and Neapolitan pizzas—especially the double margarita pizza topped with both mozzarella and burrata.

 Little Nonna’s is deceptive.
 From the outside, you would think you’re just passing by a bakery or small cafe.
 But this is just a front for what’s happening in the back—a big garden space with string lights hung up on the trellis that covers the whole patio.
 For a date in Midtown Village, you can’t do much better.
 The menu is full of classic Italian things, but the Sunday gravy is why you should come here.
 You'll get a plate full of braised short ribs and fennel sausage covered in marinara, and they sometimes run out of it before the night is over, so you want to make a reservation here on the earlier side.